"

 It takes some practice – often lots of happy practice – to get accustomed to Russian naming conventions.
 You may have heard stories about how hard it is to keep up with names in Russian literature.
 It’s true.
 For the uninitiated, the naming system is not intuitive, so let’s get into it and tackle this beast head-on.

-Part II.
-About Тhe Patronymic
+Part II. Тhe Patronymic

 In place of a middle name, Russian names include a patronymic, or о́тчество, which refers to the first name of a person’s father.